 What can be funded What cannot be funded Vehicle - technology BEVs and FCEVs.
 ICEVs, HEVs and PHEVs.
-Vehicle - TCO gap Some of the TCO gap between the BEVs/FCEVs and the vehicle that would have otherwise been purchased, if the TCO gap is greater than or equal to \$3,000.
+Vehicle - TCO gap Some of the TCO gap between the BEVs/ FCEVs and the vehicle that would have otherwise been purchased, if the TCO gap is greater than or equal to \$3,000.
 The full TCO gap between the BEVs/ FCEVs and the vehicle that would have otherwise been purchased, if the TCO gap is greater than or equal to \$3,000.
 The full TCO gap if it is less than \$3,000.
 Vehicle - categories PVs, SUVs and LCVs.
 Heavy trucks/heavy vehicles, second-hand BEVs/FCEVs, motorcycles, trailers and caravans, airplanes, boats.
-Vehicle - price cap PVs and SUVs with a RRP up to \$100,000 (including GST), unless it is demonstrated that the model is needed for business operations and that there is no fit-for-purpose alternative under the price cap.
+Vehicle - price cap PVs and SUVs with a RRP up to \$100,000 (including GST), unless it is demonstrated that the model is needed for business operations and that there is no fit-for- purpose alternative under the price cap.
 LCVs with any RRP.
-PVs and SUVs with a RRP exceeding \$100,000 (including GST) where it cannot be demonstrated that the model is needed for business operations and that there is no fit- for-purpose alternative under the price cap.
+PVs and SUVs with a RRP exceeding \$100,000 (including GST) where it cannot be demonstrated that the model is needed for business operations and that there is no fit-for-purpose alternative under the price cap.
 Vehicle usage Vehicles used exclusively or primarily for supporting business operations.
 Vehicles purchased/leased exclusively for personal use.
 Vehicle - ownership model Outright purchases.
 Operational or financial leases.
 Novated leasing.
 Base charging BEVs smart base chargers installed at the business premises or employees' homes.
+Both base charging outright purchases and CaaS solutions are eligible for funding.
 BEVs standard base chargers.
 Charging infrastructure for FCEVs.

-Summary of what can be funded and what cannot be funded with the incentive.
+Table 1 Summary of what can be funded and what cannot be funded with the incentive.